 Optimal Air Transfer / Forced and Natural gas liquid transfer

-However, if the same amount of water as above was poured into the swimming pool with sides of 1m, we obtain the coefficient k = 1.
+However, if the same amount of water as above was poured into the swimming pool with sides of 1m, we get the coefficient k = 1.
 So, we would have one cubic meter of water surface area through which gas transfer takes place only through one square meter.
 In this case, the coefficient would be one hundred times smaller than in the pool as mentioned above.
-If we want to achieve for example k = 100 for the same pool, we should need to enter as many air bubbles into the pool, that would be their total area of 100m².
+If we want to meet such as k = 100 for the same pool, we should need to enter as many air bubbles into the pool, that would be their total area of 100m².

 Aeration tanks are constructed in such a way that the natural transfer of gasses is not possible.
 Thus, it is necessary to use mechanical aeration.

 Partial pressure and gas exchange in the aeration tank